arnob-bro/arnob-bro/README.md

 # 👋 Hello, I'm Arnob!

-I'm a passionate Full-Stack Developer specializing in building dynamic web applications with React and Laravel.
+I'm a passionate Full-Stack Developer specializing in building dynamic web applications and mobile apps.
 I thrive on transforming complex problems into intuitive, user-friendly solutions.

 ## 🚀 About Me